UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 It starts an interactive R shell and at the prompt you can type R statements.
 Type:

 ```
-install.packages("tidyverse")
+install.packages("tidyverse", repos='http://cran.us.r-project.org')
 ```

-The system will ask for a CRAN mirror.
-Type 1 or 8.
 Maybe R will suggest a directory to store the packages.
 Confirm this suggestion.
 It will store the package in your user space.
 So it will be available with `library(tidyverse)` in subsequent R sessions.

 ### The next step

 Now your set up to use **Lisa**.
 Go back to the [overview](./overview.md) or go to the next lesson [Running your first program on **Lisa**](./first_job_on_lisa.md).

-test